The Revelation According to Paul

 One of the most beautiful things about the early church was the way that John and Peter and the other apostles received Paul’s revelation.

-In Galatians 1:18–19, Paul says, “Then after three years I went up to Jerusalem to visit Cephas and tarried with him fifteen days.
-But other of the apostles saw I none, save James the Lord’s brother.”
+In Galatians 1: 18 Then after three years I went up to Jerusalem to see Peter and remained with him fifteen days.
+19 But I saw none of the other apostles except James, the Lord’s brother.

-Those must have been wonderful days, when Peter told Paul all about his fellowship and walk with the Master, and Paul told peter about the revelations that he had received of Jesus and of His finished work.
+Those must have been wonderful days, when Peter told Paul all about his fellowship and walk with the Master, and Paul told Peter about the revelations that he had received of Jesus and of His finished work.

 REVELATION OF JESUS CHRIST